 Saturday 6th July 2019 at the Young Vic, London. ⭐️⭐️⭐️⭐️⭐️ Death of a Saleman is a hard-hitting and melancholy play.
 It entertains very little joy but hammers home plenty of gripping drama and it’s in this element that the play remains timeless in appeal.
 In fact, considering the frightening numbers bandied about on the subject...
 Continue Reading →

-Who’s Afraid of Virginia Woolf? : An Intense, Explosive, Brilliant Piece of Theatre
+Review: Who’s Afraid of Virginia Woolf?
+(National Theatre Live)

 National Theatre Live, from The Harold Pinter Theatre.
 18th May 2017. ⭐️⭐️⭐️⭐️⭐️ Imelda Staunton's performance in Who's Afraid of Virginia Woolf? is a thing of brilliance.
-All four members of the cast give brilliant performances but none more so than Staunton - this is the kind of production which makes you wonder why we stop...
+This the kind of production which makes you wonder why we stop at five stars...
+As Martha, Staunton is fierce, fiery and a force to be reckoned with in...
 Continue Reading →